 - Filleting: If a length limit applies, it is usually forbidden to cut the fish into fillets because they may have to be measured and counted.
 If filleting is allowed even though a length limit applies, certain conditions must be met.

 The Québec Fishing Regulation is based on the federal Fisheries Act and allows the Government to amend some of the conditions applicable to sport fishing for freshwater fish in Québec’s waters.
 Recreational fishing for saltwater species such as capelin, cod and so on, is managed by Fisheries and Oceans Canada .

-The fishing periods, limits and exceptions are updated on April 1st of each year, but the Ministère des Forêts, de la Faune et des Parcs (MFFP) may amend it during the year, among other things to:
+The new regulation is published on April 1 of each year, but the Ministère des Forêts, de la Faune et des Parcs (MFFP) may amend it during the year, among other things to:

 - close a body of water in order to avoid overfishing of a particular species;

 - change catch limits based on a salmon run;

 - open local water bodies to winter fishing;

 - change fishing practices in a given sector following an agreement with an Aboriginal nation or band council.

 Before planning your fishing activity, we invite you to consult our Latest News page for information on these changes.

 If you are new to fishing, we have worked with our partners to create a unique Web platform containing a host of information that will guide you through the discovery of your new hobby.